Saucunk

 Saucunk or Sawcunk (also known as Soh-kon, Sacung, Sankonk, Sackum, or Shingas' Town) was a town established by the Lenape and Shawnees.
 It was the site of a Catholic mission and was visited by Conrad Weiser, Christian Frederick Post and George Croghan.
+The Lenape chiefs Tamaqua, Pisquetomen, Captain Jacobs and Shingas all lived there temporarily.
 Saucunk was abandoned after the Battle of Bushy Run in 1763.

 Etymology

 The name "Saucunk" is a corruption of the Lenape "pasakunk", meaning "at the mouth or fork of a stream."

 Establishment, 1725

 Saucunk was established at the mouth of the Beaver Creek by the Lenape and Shawnees, possibly as early as 1725, during their westward migration.
 The settlement extended to the bluff above the Ohio about a mile below the mouth of the Beaver.
 It was near the site of present-day Rochester, Pennsylvania.
+The town was for many years the main community of the Turtle Division of the Lenape.

 Visit by Conrad Weiser, 1748

-Conrad Weiser went to Sauconk when on his mission to the Western Indians in 1748.
+Conrad Weiser went to Saucunk when on his mission to the Western Indians in 1748.
 He says in his Journal under date of August 30: "I went to Beaver Creek, an Indian Town, about 8 miles off (from Logstown), chiefly Delawares, the rest Mohocks, to have some belts of wampum made...We both (Weiser and Andrew Montour) lodged at this town at George Croghan's trading house."